Characters: Supernatural Angels

 - Angel Slaying: These are the ways in which to kill angels.

 - Cool Gun: The Colt.
 Castiel believed that the Colt was the only thing that could possibly kill Lucifer.
-Although a shot to the head failed to kill Lucifer, it's unknown if the Colt is capable of killing other regular angels, but as only five beings are immune to it, it's probable.
+Although a shot to the head failed to kill Lucifer, it's unknown if the Colt is capable of killing other regular angels, but Lucifer says there are only five beings immune to it(presumably he meant the other three archangels and God), it's probable.
 Separately from the Colt, Crowley has used bullets made from melted-down angel blades (see below) to kill them using an ordinary gun.

 - Cool Sword: